Meziano/ms-tutorial-004/README.md

 If we start the  **config-service** and request http://localhost:8888/employee-service/dev we get:
  ![Config Data from local repository for employee-service for dev profile](images/ConfigDataForEmployeeserviceDev.png?raw=true)

- If we requrst http://localhost:8888/employee-service/prod we get:
+ If we request http://localhost:8888/employee-service/prod we get:

  ![Config Data from local repository for employee-service for prod profile](images/ConfigDataForEmployeeserviceProd.png?raw=true)

 Let's add the following property to the *employee-service.properties* and save the file :